Job location: Harbor Branch (HBOI) Employment Type:

 All applicants must apply electronically to the currently posted position on the Office of Human Resources' job website (https://fau.edu/jobs) by completing the required employment application for this recruitment and submitting the related documents.

 The site permits the attachment of required/requested documentation.
-In addition to completing the online application, please upload the following: a cover letter, curriculum vitae, three reference letters and copies of official transcripts scanned into an electronic format.
+In addition to completing the online application, please upload the following: a cover letter, curriculum vitae, three references (include name, company, email and phone number), and copies of official transcripts scanned into an electronic format.
+A research statement is also preferred.

 PLEASE NOTE: A maximum of five (5) documents may be attached to your application.
 If more than five (5) documents are required for submission, please combine additional documents into one attachment to not exceed the maximum permitted.